Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **FIRMWARE TPM** Disabled
 - **SECURE BOOT** Disabled

+# Getting Started

+- Follow all the steps in [Creating The Usb](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/).
+I found it easiest to create the usb in macOS since you can just download macOS right from the appstore.
+If this not an option for you thats fine as you can use windows or linux.
+Once you have created your bootable usb with your EFI folder you can see below the kexts, drivers, and ACPI that I have used.

 # Kexts

 - **AirportBcrmFixup:** Since I replaced the original Killer Wireless Wifi card that originally comes with the laptop.
 I am using now a DW1560.
 AirportBcmFixup is an open source kernel extension providing a set of patches required for non-native Airport Broadcom Wi-Fi cards.